The Eyes of Dr. Weil

 What should people who have eye conditions do?

 No serious eye condition – such as macular degeneration, diabetic retinopathy or glaucoma – should be treated solely with alternative approaches.
 An ophthalmologist’s care is vital.
 Conventional treatment usually involves prescription eye drops and drugs to control the elevated internal pressure in the eyeball.
 But there is some evidence that you can also help ease the condition by not smoking and lowering caffeine intake.
 A responsible exercise program such as brisk walking – be sure to check with your doctor beforehand – and taking antioxidants such as vitamin C can also be useful.

 What should one do for simple eyestrain?

 Rinsing the eyes with a sterile saline solution is good.
 Cool, wet teabags pressed on the eyelids are also very soothing.
+And of course naps!